zhangzeyingvv/MagneticKP/README.md

 v1.02   2022/10/15

-* Add a bandManipulate function for kp Hamiltonian.
+* Add bandManipulate and bandplot functions for plot the kp Hamiltonian.
 See example.nb file for example.
 * Support [MSGCorep](https://github.com/goodluck1982/MSGCorep) v1.0.0